Agent-Based Optimal Control for Image Processing: The optimal control problem

 \subsection{Numerical tests}

 In this section, we present numerical simulations obtained by applying Algorithm~\ref{alg:dal}.
 For all experiments, we set $T = 125$ and discretise the time interval $[0,T] = [0,125]$ with a uniform step size $\Delta t = 0.25$.
-The spatial discretisation is naturally determined by the pixel structure of the image, on which we impose Neumann boundary conditions.
-In particular, for each $i=1,\ldots,N$, we have
+The time integration is performed with an explicit Euler scheme.